We aim to instil in pupils an appreciation of how fascinating, creative, satisfying and useful Mathematics can be.

 In the First Year the pupils are taught in their form groups.
 Although all pupils have a sufficient level of competency, there seems no upper limit to the ability of a significant number of our intake.
 Therefore it is our policy to begin setting according to mathematical progress from the Second Year onwards.
 Some transferring between sets is possible during the year and it is reviewed fully at the end of each year.

 All the teachers in the Mathematics department are experienced in dealing with gifted pupils and every year we attract a significant number of particularly able boys and girls.
-Puzzle club has lunchtime meetings that are relaxed but thought-provoking.
 The textbooks we use go well beyond public examination syllabuses, and we have a wealth of challenging material for those who make outstanding progress.

-Each year we hold inter-form team competitions with the winners going on to represent the school in a national event.
 The United Kingdom Mathematics Trust (UKMT) organises annual mathematics challenges for junior, intermediate and senior age groups and we enter large numbers of candidates, many of whom are invited to take part in follow-up rounds.
-Other competitions that we enter include the National Cipher Challenge, Alan Turing Cryptography competition, Liverpool MEM challenge and various Pop Maths quizzes.
+Other competitions that we enter include the National Cipher Challenge, Alan Turing Cryptography competition, Liverpool MEM challenge and the Parallel Maths Project.

 Mathematics in the Lower School